level12/keg-auth/readme.rst

    -  set up an auth manager (in app setup or extensions)
    -  note that the mail_manager is optional.
 If a mail_manager is not given, no mail will be sent
+   -  permissions may be passed as simple string tokens, or as tuples of `(token, description)`

 .. code-block:: python